Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \subsection{Filtration ray learning}

-In this section, we discuss how to find an optimal filtration ray for classification problems.
+In this section, we discuss how to find an optimal filtration ray.
 We refer this process to as filtration ray learning, as defined in \eqref{eq:objective}.
-The term `optimal filtration ray' refers to a filtration ray that minimizes the loss function.

-Figure \ref{fig:Pipeline_of_optimization2} summarizes our model.
-Given time-series data, we apply EMPH to obtain a barcode, then transform it into a persistence image (PI) and input this into the neural network.
-In the multi-parameter space, if the direction vector of a ray changes, EMPH changes, and as a result, PI changes.
+Figure \ref{fig:Pipeline_of_optimization2} summarizes our model; given time-series data (left), we apply EMPH to obtain a barcode, then transform it into a persistence image (PI) and input the PI into the neural network.
+In the multi-parameter space, if the direction vector of a ray changes, EMPH changes.
+As a result, the obtained PI changes.
 Consequently, the input to the neural network changes as well.
-In this scenario, we aim to perform backpropagation to identify a direction vector that minimizes the loss function.
+With this process, we aim to identify a direction vector that minimizes the loss function.